Dr Julie Mundy-Taylor

 - Phone:(02) 4348 4225

-Dr Julie Mundy-Taylor is a Liaison Librarian at the Ourimbah Campus Library of the University of Newcastle, Australia.
+Dr Julie Mundy-Taylor is a Research Librarian at the Ourimbah Campus Library of the University of Newcastle, Australia.
 Her role is to support the research needs of academics and postgraduates in the disciplines of Health and Science.
 Julie assists researchers with scholarly research, data management, citation software and analysis and finding the appropriate avenues to publish and promote their research.

 Research support and storytelling as a perfect partnership